CERTIFICATE OF ORIGIN GUIDE

 What Is a Certificate of Origin?
 A Complete Guide

 Certificates of origin are required by customs authorities in the destination country and are a critical part of proper export documentation.
-Without a valid CO, shipments can be delayed, held at customs, or denied preferential tariff treatment that would otherwise reduce import duties.
+Without a valid COO, shipments can be delayed, held at customs, or denied preferential treatment that would otherwise reduce total import costs.

 Accepted Worldwide